 We, Carers in Hertfordshire, have got involved in Carers UK campaign calling for the Government to urgently increase in the financial support available to unpaid carers – people supporting someone who is disabled, has a long-term or life-limiting illness or is elderly.

-We are among a coalition of 92 organisations representing unpaid carers, that has signed a letter calling for improvements to the Carer’s Allowance and associated benefits.
-The letter has been sent to The Rt.
+We are among the groups of organisations representing unpaid carers, that has signed a letter calling for improvements to the Carer’s Allowance and associated benefits.
+The November 2020 letter has been sent to The Rt.
 Hon.
-Therese Coffey MP, Secretary of State for Work and Pensions, and Chancellor of the Exchequer, the Rt Hon Rishi Sunak MP, today, Friday 3rd July 2020.
+Therese Coffey MP, Secretary of State for Work and Pensions, and Chancellor of the Exchequer, the Rt Hon Rishi Sunak MP and follows a similar one sent in July 2020 that has not been responded to.
 You can see the letter and more about the campaign at www.carersuk.org/fairerforcarers

 The letter and campaign calls for: